|

 will result in neither a loss of magnitude nor precision.

-arguments according to
+float arguments according to

 section